Porodaedalea pini

+Description

 The basidiocarps (fruiting body), conks, are the most apparent signs on infected trees.
 The conks are perennial, usually gregarious, imbricate, and shelve-shaped, about 3 inches wide.
 The tops of conks are reddish brown to blackish with concentric furrows; the underside is yellow-brown, while for growing conks, the undersurface and margin of growing conks is a bright yellowish-brown with large irregular pores.
 White pockets usually develop where the conks develop, but the decay may extend 4 ft above and 5 ft below a conk.
 Decay tends to occur at the base of stem, but may also develop into large roots.
 In the early stage of decay, the affected wood becomes reddish to purplish in color.
 A cross section of the affected wood shows a well-defined ring.
 In advanced stages of decay, small, spindle-shaped white pockets are formed due to the degradation of lignin by P. pini.
 The white pockets are mostly hollow and delignified and contain white residual cellulose.